Mxhito/color_generator_app/README.md

 - Generates random colors
 - Saves the color history
 - Allows users to copy the HEX code of a color to the clipboard
-- Allows users to open the Solid Software GitHub repository in their browser
+- Allows users to open the Color Generator GitHub repository in their browser

 ### Built With
 - Flutter